nyvyn/autonomais/README.md

 ```

 The first agent is expected to search the web and gather information with search and browser tools.
-The second is also an agent, but does not tools — relying on the LLM exclusively.
+The second is also an agent without tools — relying on the LLM exclusively.

 ### Exit nodes